 Harry Parke has been a long time organic farmer.
 Harry has vast experience as a professional in livestock care and management, including 20 years as a professional and competition sheep shearer.
 Co-founder of Pakaraka farm.

-Niva Kay studied interdisciplinary environmental studies (where she met Yotam) and continued into Permaculture design.
+Niva Kay studied interdisciplinary environmental studies and continued into Permaculture design.
 She had many hands-on experiences around the globe, growing, building and creating while searching for practical sustainable solutions to our global environmental crises.
 Niva and Yotam co-taught Permaculture design courses in Israel.
-Niva is a photographer and cinematographer, producer and director.
-Check out her current project - High Tide Don't Hide.
-Niva is behind all of Pakaraka Permaculture's social media.
+Niva is a digital producer, film-maker, photographer, producer and director.
+Check out her recent documentary film - High Tide Don't Hide.

 Yotam Kay is a master gardener, growing vegetables and teaching others how to do it since 2005.
 Yotam loves growing things and sharing his passion for it.
 Yotam holds a Diploma in Permaculture Design, a Graduate Diploma in Sustainable Practice and is a certified teacher.
 Yotam had been working on a wide range of projects before establishing Pakaraka Permaculture in 2014; leading community garden projects, establishing food gardens & sustainability programs in schools, to managing commercial organic gardens in New Zealand.

 Shaked From has been living off-grid for the last decade, focusing on exploring and creating collaborations for regenerative abundance as a response to the global crises.
 Shaked has been one of the Trustees developing Kotare Village, managed the Heritage Fruit Tree Nursery and Forest Garden for Koanga Institute, and worked with schools and other institutions in establishing food/educational gardens.
 Shaked has been teaching Permaculture related courses such as Design, Propagation, Forest garden design and management, Appropriate technologies, Bio-char production and application, Bio-intensive gardening, etc. Shaked specifically enjoys exploring practical, place-based, regenerative solutions for simple living.